albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ## Access Control

-We know that the `Random` class created a pseudo random sequence.
-This means that we can predict the next number to be drawn after making several observations.
+We know that the `Random` class prodicess a pseudo random sequence.
+This means that a skilled attacker can predict the next number to be drawn after making several observations.

 Consider the following example.